jgermade/fsdir/README.md

   --after-watch "echo 'any watch has matched and all have finished'"
 ```

-> These are the environment variables added to each command:
+> These are the environment variables injected to each command:
 ``` js
 ┌────────────────────────────────────────────────────────┐
 │                    FILE_CWDPATH                        │